Want to see more?

 Also, remember that chains are quite often interchangeable, so if you see a chain that you prefer do ask, and chances are I can help.

 I always advice to have the finger you want to wear the ring on, sized at a jeweller’s or have an existing ring sized for you.
+This may not always be possible and you might have to pay a small fee for this.

 Alternatively you can send for a simple plastic ring sizer that I will post to you.
 This can be an easy way of getting the size right, but is not always fool proof.